The Homestead and Big Tree Loop

 Length 2.4 mi · Climbing 110 ft

 This short and enjoyable walk around Bull Creek Flats is one of the more serene lowland hikes in Humboldt Redwoods.
-Just getting to the trailhead is a real treat - a 15-minute drive on a narrow, bumpy road through a forest which is not only the tallest on earth, but also the largest remaining contiguous stretch of old growth redwoods.
-Near the end of the loop is a prototypical cathedral-like grove that's among the most spectacular in existence.
-What's more, the hike is well away from Highway 101 and the Avenue of the Giants so, despite the presence of Mattole Road, you can at least begin to appreciate the serenity of the redwoods.
+Just getting to the trailhead is a real treat — a 15-minute drive on a narrow, bumpy road through a forest which is not only the tallest on earth, but also the largest remaining contiguous stretch of old growth redwoods.
+Near the end of the hike is a prototypical cathedral-like grove that's among the most spectacular in existence.
+And the hike is well away from Highway 101 and the Avenue of the Giants so, despite the presence of Mattole Road, you can at least begin to appreciate the serenity of the redwoods.